SuperBenjaBros/ReCorner_Correction_Godot/addons/ReCorner/Docu.md

 # NOTICE: This Mini Documentation Is Made To Be Viewed From The Godot Editor, If You Are Seeing It From GitHub It Might Look Weird

-> ----- ReCorner: A Simple Corner Correction In Godot 4.0+ -----
+> ----- ReCorner: Copy And Paste Corner Correction In Godot 4.0+ -----

 # How To Use??
 1. Copy And Paste [ReCorner.gd] In Your Code (GDScript Only)